 These wheels were more in line with something Mike Tyson would sponsor.
 They were flashy and gold.

 NRG took home the title of world champions in season 8 after defeating Vitality.
 Many considered GarrettG and JSTN’s triumph long overdue, as their curse of losing to Dignitas had finally been lifted.

 Metalstar Pros followed suit of their predecessors.
 Again, we see the “Infinite” effect appear on the outermost region of their tread.
-The glowing “infinite” themed highlights rotate, which honestly makes them less appealing.
-They’re like little gilded Ferris wheels.
+They glow and rotate, which leeches their appeal.
+They’re like funky roadside Ferris wheels.

 Still, Metalstar Pro wheels aren’t lacking in glitz and glamour.

 No community drama to report here.
 Psyonix delivered what they promised.
 Bugs were fleshed out.
 Metalstar Pro wheels weren’t as admired as Aero Mage, Emeralds, or Decennium.
 They also weren’t as loathed as Mothership or Sovereign.

 Still, this marked the first season where RLCS began to decline in popularity.
 An outcry began to take root for our beloved Rocket League to re-launch as a free-to-play title.